awsdocs/amazon-msk-developer-guide/doc_source/public-access.md

 + To use the API to turn public access to a cluster on or off, see [UpdateConnectivity](https://docs.aws.amazon.com//msk/1.0/apireference/clusters-clusterarn-connectivity.html#UpdateConnectivityn)\.

 **Note**
 For security reasons, Amazon MSK doesn't allow public access to Apache ZooKeeper nodes\.
-For information about how to control access to the Apache ZooKeeper nodes of your MSK cluster from within AWS, see [Controlling Access to Apache ZooKeeper](zookeeper-security.md)\.
+For information about how to control access to the Apache ZooKeeper nodes of your MSK cluster from within AWS, see [Controlling access to Apache ZooKeeper](zookeeper-security.md)\.